Euler characteristics of Brill-Noether varieties: Preliminaries

 \end{definition}

 \begin{definition}\cite{buch-littlewood-richardson} A {\em set-valued tableau} of shape $\sigma$ is an assignment of a nonempty finite set of positive integers to each box of $\sigma$.

 Given sets $S,T\subseteq \ZZ_{>0}$, we write $S<T$ if $\max(S)<\min(T)$, and we write $S\le T$ if $\max(S)\le\min(T)$.
-Then we extend the definitions of {\em semistandard} and {\em standard} tableaux to set-valued tableaux. \begin{enumerate} \item A set-valued tableau $T$ of $\sigma$ is {\em semistandard} if the rows of $\sigma$ are weakly increasing from left to right, and the columns of $\sigma$ are strictly increasing from top to bottom. \item A set-valued tableau $T$ of $\sigma$ {\em standard} if it is semistandard and furthermore the labels are pairwise disjoint sets with union $\{1,\ldots,r\}$ for some $r \ge |\sigma|$. \end{enumerate} \end{definition}
+Then we extend the definitions of {\em semistandard} and {\em standard} tableaux to set-valued tableaux. \begin{enumerate} \item A set-valued tableau $T$ of $\sigma$ is {\em semistandard} if the rows of $\sigma$ are weakly increasing from left to right, and the columns of $\sigma$ are strictly increasing from top to bottom. \item A set-valued tableau $T$ of $\sigma$ {\em standard} if it is semistandard and furthermore the labels are pairwise disjoint sets with union $\{1,\ldots,r\}$ for some $r \ge |\sigma|$. \end{enumerate} \end{definition} The \emph{content} of a set-valued tableau is the multiset of labels occurring in it.
+So a semistandard tableau is standard if and only if the content is $\{1,2,\cdots,|\sigma|\}$.
+We call a tableau \emph{almost-standard} if it is semistandard and no label occurs more than once (i.e. all elements of the content have multiplicity $1$).

-There is an evident bijection between tableaux of shape $\sigma$ and set-valued tableaux of shape $\sigma$ in which each label is a one element set.
-We will identify these objects without further mention.